Droid-VM/Virtualization/docs/debug/README.md

 is not debuggable at all, and FULL means that [all the debugging features](#debugging-features) are supported.

-Debug level is by default NONE.
+Debug level is by default FULL for the "run-microdroid" command and NONE for the "run" command.
 You can set it to FULL either via a Java API call in your app or via a command line argument `--debug` as follows:

 ```java